-Addressing the aforementioned challenges, we move forward in implementing service awareness, a networking research key requirement.
-This article presents the MINOS, an SDN platform aimed at providing elasticity for heterogeneous and/or mobile IoT deployments, through the operation and dynamic configuration of different protocols.
-We experimented with CORAL-SDN, a pure SDN protocol, and Adaptable RPL, which is an SDNlike protocol.
-In detail, MINOS introduces the following unique features.
+Addressing the aforementioned challenges, we move forward in implementing service-awareness, a networking research key requirement.
+This article presents the MINOS, an SDN platform aiming at providing elasticity for heterogeneous and/or mobile IoT deployments, through the operation and dynamic configuration of different protocols.
+We hereby experimented with the CORAL-SDN, a pure SDN protocol, and the Adaptable RPL which is an SDN-like protocol.
+In detail, MINOS introduces the following unique features: